 8. Phishing: When you see a link in your email to download an attachment from an unknown sender, it is possible you are a target for phishing.
 Short for password fishing, this is a fraudulent practice where private data is captured from attempting to get you to enter in your personal information.
 Beware of any links from suspicious emails.

 PC hardware has some funny names that we just take for granted, but they had to come from somewhere.

-11. Hashtag: the # character (called an octothorpe) combined with a word or phrase that concisely defined a conversation, post, tweet, or image into a category, intended to make it easier for people to find by searching on the term associated with the hashtag.
-Brought into larger awareness by Jimmy Fallon and Justin Timberlake.
+13. Hashtag: The # character (called an octothorpe) combined with a word or phrase that concisely defined a conversation, post, tweet, or image into a category, intended to make it easier for people to find by searching on the term associated with the hashtag.
+On Instagram, you can use up to 30 to help improve your standings. #LetsGetToIt Brought into larger awareness by Jimmy Fallon and Justin Timberlake.

 When we talked about data above, we only mentioned those terms that apply to small representations of data.
 Here are the terms from programming and software that are used when talking about software.

 18. Subscription: Services like Netflix for televisions and movies and Spotify for music has changed the way we consume entertainment.
 No one buys every song they listen to or movie they watch anymore.
 GFI Unlimited is a revolutionary way to access network security and communications solutions.
 You can subscribe to the library of full-featured, business proven software for one low price per user.
 Access it all.